Kuching International Airport: Present and future

-In 2006, Malaysia Airlines in Kuching International Airport achieved a zero accident rate.

 The former Chief Minister of Sarawak, Pehin Sri Haji Abdul Taib Mahmud, had wished to attract more foreign airlines to KIA so as to develop the Sarawak Tourism Industry.
 Singapore's former budget airline, Tiger Airways, had been given the green light to serve Kuching International Airport (the airline has since discontinued service to Kuching after only a few years, as did its closest competitor, Jetstar Asia).
 Since then however, Scoot, a low-cost subsidiary of Singapore Airlines, has taken on the mantle of serving flights to Singapore along with AirAsia.

+As of 2025, the Premier of Sarawak, Abang Abdul Rahman Zohari bin Abang Openg, has announced plans to build a new international airport near the coastal area of Tanjung Embang to replace the existing airport as the current rate of growth of the terminal will soon become incapable of catering to growing passenger traffic.
+The current terminal however will remain as a hub for regional and domestic air travel.
+The new airport will also share its location with a brand new deep sea port as well as a PETROS gas terminal.
+There are also plans to connect the existing terminal to the newly planned international terminal located at Tanjung Embang using the Kuching Urban Transportation System much like the connection between KLIA Terminal 1 and Terminal 2 although it is unclear whether or not the upcoming Red Line will be used or an entirely new line will be built.

-The Sarawak Government planned to set up a boutique airline to be operated by Hornbill Skyways, a state-owned airline company.
+The Sarawak Government had also planned to set up a boutique airline to be operated by Hornbill Skyways, a state-owned airline company.
 The airline's operations would also focus on a strategic hub and that the initial plan is to provide direct flights from Sarawak to Singapore, Kuala Lumpur, Jakarta, Denpasar, Bangkok and Hong Kong.
-However, plans for such an idea have since shifted and the Sarawak Government is looking to completely transform MASwings, which is currently under Malaysia Airlines, into a full-service carrier which will be known as AirBorneo once the transition is complete in early 2026.
+However, plans for such an idea have shifted and the Sarawak Government has since transformed MASwings, the former regional carrier under Malaysia Airlines meant to serve the Bornean states, into a full-service carrier which is now known as AirBorneo and has started operations at the airport since 2 January 2026.

-As of 2025, the current Premier of Sarawak, Abang Abdul Rahman Zohari bin Abang Openg, has announced plans to build a new international airport near the coastal area of Tanjung Embang to replace the existing airport as the current rate of growth of the terminal will soon become incapable of catering to growing passenger traffic.
-The new airport will also share its location with a brand new deep sea port as well as a PETROS gas terminal.